veelourenco/veelourenco.github.io/about.markdown

 <br />
 ## ABOUT
 <br />
-Vee Lourenço is a South African bassist and composer based in Brussels, Belgium.
+Vee Lourenço is a Zimbabwean-born British-South African bassist and composer based in Brussels, Belgium.
 She completed her Bachelor of Music degree from Rhodes University, South Africa, in 2013 and has over 14 years of experience in various musical contexts as a bassist, composer, performer and recording artist.
 <br />
 <br />
 Vee performed in productions at the Barnyard Theatres in 2014 across South Africa and in Zimbabwe, and at the Joburg Fringe Theatre in 2015 in South Africa.
 She played a number of corporate events between 2016 and 2018 in South Africa and Vietnam, and was an on-screen artist for a national TV and online advert in South Africa in 2016.